-It has been more than two years since the pandemic started.
-All the while, day-to-day stress hasn’t subsided.
+It has been more than three years since the pandemic started.
+All the while, day-to-day stress from this life changing event may not have subsided.
 Health concerns, family struggles, financial troubles and geopolitical divides are just a few examples of challenges that may have added more weight to an already difficult time.
 We may not even be aware when the pot that was slowly simmering on the back burner has started to boil over.

 If you are beginning to feel tinges of anxiety that you can’t shake, dizziness, confusion, trouble remembering, emotional numbness, exhaustion, insomnia, sadness, or sense that you’re completely alone in your struggle, it may be time to examine your stress level and ask for some help.

 While the facts below are not a substitute for professional help, UWL Psychology Professor Ryan McKelley says it is helpful to realize that chronic stress isn’t something to sluff off as unimportant.
 Identifying it as real is the first step.
 Research-based strategies have helped many people manage it.